 Rachel Deatherage is a captivating performer with a rich, warm timbre.
 Lauded for her "dark" voice (San Diego Story) with its “shimmering” vibrato (Daily Republic) she gifts her audience with performances that are both vocally and dramatically compelling.
-At Opera NEO in August 2019 she brought personality and authenticity to the stage, delivering her repertoire with “irresistible vocal panache and knowing inflection” (San Diego Story).
+At Opera NEO she brought personality and authenticity to the stage, delivering her repertoire with “irresistible vocal panache and knowing inflection” (San Diego Story).
 Whether portraying the “sweetly overbearing Madame Larina” in Eugene Onegin, or sharing a cabaret scene of Madame Thénardier with “saucy bravado” her dramatic commitment to each character was always evident (San Diego Story).

 Ms. Deatherage’s 2021-2022 season included the roles of Bradamante in Handel's Alcina, and Isabella in L'italiana in Algeri (cancelled) as well as her participation in Opernfest Prague (cancelled) and the Bayrische OpernAkademie this fall.
 Her 2020-2021 season included the roles of Komponist in NYOF’s Ariadne auf Naxos, Dame Carruthers in the Ridgewood Gilbert and Sullivan Opera Company’s

 The Yeoman of the Guard (cancelled), and André in Getréy’s The Village Trial with Columbia University’s NOW (cancelled).